 Geeti Shirazi Mahajan, LCSW-S, MPH, C-IAYT

-Geeti (she/her) has worked as a Licensed Clinical Social Worker and Yoga Therapist since 2012.
-Geeti has worked in clinical settings including a psychiatric inpatient hospital, an intensive outpatient group setting, an academic integrative medical setting, and private practice where she sees individuals and groups.
+Geeti has worked as a Licensed Clinical Social Worker and Yoga Therapist since 2012.
+Her clinical experience includes working at a psychiatric inpatient hospital, an intensive outpatient group setting, and an academic integrative medical setting.
+Geeti specializes in working with survivors of trauma and offers individual and group therapy at the EAP and in her private practice.

 Laura Gómez-Horton, LCSW-S